AditiKulkarni1697/TaskMaster/README.md

 A user can log in to his/her account securely using my credentials.

---A user can view my profile and update my personal information.
+A user can view my profile and update his/her personal information.

 A task can be created by PM or TL inside a team.
 (TL should be member of the team where task is created).